 In most situations, the doctor selected to perform the DME will conduct an interview prior to the examination.
 Before the interview, it is critical that you review your medical records to refresh your memory about the treatment you have received for any illnesses, symptoms, and injuries involved in your claim.
-If you mistakenly deny any past treatment – even if it is an honest mistake – the DME doctor and defence lawyers will likely try to argue that you were being untruthful during your interview or examination.
+If you mistakenly deny any past treatment – even if it is an honest mistake – the DME doctor and defence lawyer will likely try to argue that you were being untruthful during your interview or examination.

 You May Be Under Surveillance